querycert/qcert/README.md

 $ make clean
 ```

-or, if you also want to remove the external (Java dependencies) that
+or, if you also want to remove the external libraries (Java
-may have downloaded, by calling:
+dependencies) that may have downloaded, by calling:

 ```
 $ make cleanall
 ```

 ## Building the Web demo